 Distillery Farm has been in the Robinson family since 1925 and after a family swop around Margaret & Robert Robinson moved back to the Distillery in 2000, back to where Robert was born.
-The couple have two daughters, one studying at university and another at high school, both of whom enjoy being surrounded by lots of young horses running around the nearby fields.

 In 2002 Margaret and Robert Robinson turned the farm into one of the largest national hunt stud farm in Scotland, breeding young racehorses.
 Holiday guests enjoy serene views of the surrounding countryside with mares and foals grazing in the fields and paddocks around the holiday cottages.